ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 In reinforcment learning we have the problem of not know what are good approximations for the statistics of `Q(s,a)`.
 To combat this I used a Tensorflow batch normalization layer to process the Bellman target before it is used in the loss function.

 I manually wrote Processor objects to do normalization and standardization in energy_py previously.
+Using Tensorflow to to the processing will allow me to keep the procesing within the Tensorflow graph, and mean less code for me to maintain.

 There are three different implementations of batch norm in Tensorflow - tf.nn.batch_normalization, tf.layers.batch_normalization or tf.contrib.layers.batch_norm.
 I chose the implementation from the layers module.